z-open/zerv-sync/README.md

 ### Publication options

-always: Push all records to the client for each notification
+always: Push all records to the client for each notification.
+By default, only notified object might be pushed to the client.

 once: Push all records to the client once then do not push anything else even when notified

 init: Provide a function for third parameters.
 The params from the subscriptions might required additional parameters not known to the subscriber but necessary to the publication

       function init(tenantId, user, additionalParams) {
           additionalParams.tenantId = tenantId;
       }